-How much does an auto dealer bond cost in Iowa?
+How much does a $75,000 auto dealer bond cost in Iowa?

 |Bond Type||Bond Amount||Cost by Credit Score*|